-"It was organized and the best experience of my life so far."
-(Florence, Spring 16)
+It was organized and the best experience of my life so far.
+(Spring 16 participant)

-"My experience abroad has forever changed me in the most positive way.
-My journey was the most tiring, exciting, yet terrifying four months of my life, and I wouldn't trade a second of it."
-Dani H., Spring 2015
+My experience abroad has forever changed me in the most positive way.
+My journey was the most tiring, exciting, yet terrifying four months of my life, and I wouldn't trade a second of it.
+(Dani, Spring 2015)

-"It was an experience of unexpected adventures and incredible sights."
-(Spring 2014)
+It was an experience of unexpected adventures and incredible sights.
+(Spring 2014 participant)

-"If you want to study abroad in a place where classes are offered in English, Lorenzo de' Medici is the perfect place to study.
+If you want to study abroad in a place where classes are offered in English, Lorenzo de' Medici is the perfect place to study.
 There is so much to see all over Italy, and every place offers something new and exciting.
-Florence is beautiful and is surrounded by lots of art and history."
-(Spring 2014)
+Florence is beautiful and is surrounded by lots of art and history.

+(Spring 2014 participant)

-"I learned a lot about Italian culture while still being able to take classes in English."
-(Fall 2013)
+I learned a lot about Italian culture while still being able to take classes in English.
+(Fall 2013 participant)

-Updated 12/16, clw
+Updated 12/17, clw